Mustang Mid-Pipe, H-Pipe & X-Pipes

 LMR.com offers a wide selection of Mustang H-pipe and X-pipes.
 We also offer tons of hardware for maximizing the performance of your exhaust, along with allowing for an easy installation!
 With top-name brands, there are plenty of options to customize your Mustang the way you want.
 Shop LMR.com for all your exhaust needs!

 The X pipe vs. H pipe debate is a huge topic in the Mustang community.
 The mid-pipe is the section of exhaust piping that connects the exhaust manifolds or headers to the cat-back exhaust system.
-The exhaust note produced by these two Mustang mid-pipes both provides a uniquely different exhaust tone.
-Exhaust gas is scavenged differently with the two different designs resulting in the difference in sound.
+The exhaust note produced by these two Mustang mid-pipes provides a uniquely different exhaust tone.
+Exhaust gas is scavenged differently with the two designs resulting in the difference in sound.

 The H-pipe intersects as an “H” and gives you the old-school "American Muscle Car" sound that we have all grown to love!
-While this version of the crossover pipe produces a deep, throaty exhaust note, it isn't going to be as efficient at balancing exhaust gases as the X-pipe.
+While this version of the crossover pipe produces a deep, throaty exhaust note, it isn't as efficient at balancing exhaust gases as the X-pipe.
 The H-pipe is designed with two straight pipes and a crossover pipe that, while it does help to equalize exhaust pulses from the passenger side to the driver side, does not encourage more exhaust flow.
 The result is slightly more low-end torque but a little less high-end horsepower.

 The H-pipe will still perform very well.
 They have been around for roughly 60 years, and nobody would use them if they did not work!